etereo-io/edge-next/static-pages/documentation.md

 }
 ```

-Then you will need to configure the following environment variables:
+The environment variables you need to configure are documented in the Deployments section of the documentation.

 ```
 MONGODB_URI=MONGODB_URI=mongodb+srv://<username>:<password>@<url>